torsor-io/yaw/README.md

 **Current: v0.1.0 (Initial Public Release)**

-`yaw` is a research prototype showcasing algebraic quantum programming.
+`yaw` is currently a research prototype to showcase algebraic quantum programming.
 This release focuses on single-system operations, with partial support for tensor products and multi-system operations.